Karthik-d-k/Karthik-d-k.github.io/content/blog/2025-12-05-endianness-fiasco.md

 ### Binary file formats

-All the binary file formats in one or the other form encodes the endian type or it may be fixed endian type for that particular file format.
+Many binary file formats either encode the endian type or use a fixed endian type for that particular file format.
-So we had to consider this into account if we are dealing with raw binary formats in any form.
+So we have to consider this if we are dealing with raw binary formats in any form.

 ## Conclusion